Where to enjoy a meal before your show in the city

 Where: 155 Wharf Rd, Newcastle

-In case you hadn’t heard, Sprout Dining is back at The Crown and Anchor Hotel!
+Did you know that Sprout Dining is back at The Crown and Anchor Hotel?
 After a few years of closure, the restaurant quietly opened back up in October 2023, bringing back its fresh, hearty food to the people of Newcastle.

 Where: 189 Hunter St, Newcastle